Dr Matt Johnson

 My research is focused on the role of thylakoid membrane organisation in photosynthesis, the process that uses solar energy to transform water and carbon dioxide into the energy we consume and the oxygen we breathe.
 The enzymatic fixation of carbon dioxide into carbohydrate in the chloroplast stroma requires energy in the form of ATP and reducing power in the form of NADPH, which are provided by photosynthetic electron transport in the thylakoid membrane.
 The thylakoid membrane houses several major pigment-protein complexes involved electron transport including photosystem II, the water splitting enzyme, cytochrome b6f, photosystem I and ATP synthase.
 The efficiency of photosynthesis depends upon the rate of excitation energy transfer, the diffusion of electron carriers and the effectiveness of regulatory and repair processes, which in turn depend upon the spatial organisation of the pigment-protein complexes in the membrane.

-I use a multidisciplinary approach combining high resolution imaging techniques such as atomic force microscopy, affinity-mapping AFM and stochastic super-optical microscopy (STORM/ PALM) with membrane biochemistry to elucidate how these complexes are spatially organised within the membrane.
-These state-of-the-art single molecule techniques allow me to gently image the membranes in their natural liquid environment thus preserving the native organisation of the pigment-protein complexes within.
+I use a multidisciplinary approach combining high resolution imaging techniques such as atomic force microscopy, time-resolved fluorescence microscopy and structured illumination microscopy with membrane biochemistry and spectroscopy to elucidate how these complexes are spatially organised within the membrane.
+These state-of-the-art techniques allow me to gently image the membranes in their natural liquid environment thus preserving the native organisation of the pigment-protein complexes within.
 Armed with the complete picture of how the protein complexes of photosynthesis fit together in the membrane we can identify new genetic targets for improving the efficiency of photosynthesis for increased food and biofuel production.
 Understanding natural photosynthetic membrane organisation will also allow us to better imitate nature and so improve the design of artificial solar cells and carbon capture devices to provide green energy and a low carbon future for the planet.

 Level 2 Modules